11.11 Domestic Abuse

 This guidance calls for integrated working between primary care, secondary care, social care, the police, local government and the third sector.
 The guidance is for everyone working in health and social care whose work brings them into contact with people who experience or perpetrate domestic violence and abuse.
 Those working in the NHS, local authorities, the wider public, voluntary and community sectors and the private sector should take it into account when carrying out their professional, managerial or voluntary duties.

-This chapter was significantly updated in May 2016 to include Section 7, Serious Crime Act 2015 - Coercive and Controlling Behaviour.
+Previous updates were made in May 2016 to include Section 7, Serious Crime Act 2015 - Coercive and Controlling Behaviour.

 - 1. Introduction(Jump to)